The main purpose of this website is to provide documentation that complements my work on Buddhist art in India and Tibet.

 New York

-With 1st October 2010 I settled in New York.
-My books have arrived some month later and fill my modest but well located apartment.
-Living as an academic nomad—and haven't slept in my own bed—for many years, I am glad to have a different life style now.
-While searching for my present apartment, I shared a place with a view of New York as one imagines it in one's dreams ...
+On 1st October 2010, I settled in New York.
+My books arrived some months later and filled my modest but well-located apartment.
+Having lived as an academic nomad—and not slept in my own bed—for many years, I am glad to have a different lifestyle now.
+While searching for my present apartment, I shared a place with a view of New York as one imagines it in one's dreams …

 Mustang

-Thanks to an extremely generous person I could visit Mustang in August 2010, a visit that had a considerable impact on me.
-Not only are the temples of Lo Manthang impressive in many respects, but in general the art and artistic heritage preserved in this region is remarkable.
-Needless to say, also the flights and the walks to get there and back are an exquisite experience in themselves.
+Thanks to an extremely generous person, I was able to visit Mustang in August 2010, an experience that had a considerable impact on me.
+Not only are the temples of Lo Manthang impressive in many respects, but the art and artistic heritage preserved in this region is remarkable.
+Needless to say, the flights and the walks to get there and back are an exquisite experience in themselves.
 Astonishingly, on the way up we were accompanied by a group of bikers, who carried their bikes more than they could use them.
 Brave people indeed ...